deleteman/makiavelo/README.markdown

 ```
 Using the special array `$__SECURITY` we're able to set the different access roles, and the entity which will be used with them.
 According to our definition, the "anonymous" user role is assigned to the new visitor before they login.
-They, after they login, a role will be assigned.
+Then, after they login, a role will be assigned.
 And as expected, the hierarchy is: admin > user > anonymous

 ##Allowing or denying access to a specific role

 How do we use the above information to allow or deny certain roles from accessing part of our site/web app?
 Easy! just add the minimum allowed role on the routes file, for each route you want to protect.
-Lets look at an example:
+Let's look at an example:

 ```php
 $_ROUTES[] = array(